splunk/observability-workshop/docs/module5/teams.md

 ---

-Now Lets start limiting usage by clicking on Manage Token Limit in teh 3 **...** menu.
+Now Lets start limiting usage by clicking on Manage Token Limit in the 3 **...** menu.

 This will show the Manage Token Limit Dialog: